Castle Socerb – Medieval fortress with mighty walls

 Even though it is in ruins today, the Socerb Castle has had many owners over the centuries.
 According to historians, the first owners in the 14th century, between 1463 and 1511, were the Venetians (Family Ducaini), after the Trieste-Venetian War, at the beginning of the 16th century, the ownership transferred into Austrian hands.
 In 1521 Nikolai Ravbar received it in the fief.

-The castle was desired by many individuals and military leaders, so it is not surprising that the Venetians, Trenches, and Habsburgs attacked the fort.
-It was also attacked it by the Turks, and in the Second World War, especially for its strategic role, the Germans took it over and made it their fortress.
+The castle was desired by many individuals and military leaders, so it is not surprising that the Venetians, Habsburgs and German forces attacked the fort.
+In the Second World War, especially for its strategic role, the Germans took it over and made it their fortress.

 Important points nearby:

-- Saint Cave – 200m long and 44m deep pit, in which, after the conversion to Christianity, the Saint Socerb used to live.
+- Cave of Saint Socerb – 200m long and 44m deep pit, in which, after the conversion to Christianity, the Saint Socerb used to live.
 His conversion to Christianity got the governor of Trieste so mad, that he killed Saint Socerb in the year 284.

 - Church of Apostle St. Thomas.